Jem212Mac/the-crafty-quilt-company/README.md

 In order to plan the project, I used agile methodologies.
 I created a project kanban board and populated it with a number of user stories (see below), based on the following epics.

+ - Epic 1: Create a website that allows users to search for and purchase beautiful handmade quilts and materials and accessories to help make patchwork quilts themselves.
+Includes user stories [#1](https://github.com/Jem212Mac/the-crafty-quilt-company/issues/1), [#2](https://github.com/Jem212Mac/the-crafty-quilt-company/issues/2), [#11](https://github.com/Jem212Mac/the-crafty-quilt-company/issues/11), [#12](https://github.com/Jem212Mac/the-crafty-quilt-company/issues/12), [#13](https://github.com/Jem212Mac/the-crafty-quilt-company/issues/13), [#10](https://github.com/Jem212Mac/the-crafty-quilt-company/issues/10), [#3](https://github.com/Jem212Mac/the-crafty-quilt-company/issues/3), [#4](https://github.com/Jem212Mac/the-crafty-quilt-company/issues/4), [#14](https://github.com/Jem212Mac/the-crafty-quilt-company/issues/14), [#15](https://github.com/Jem212Mac/the-crafty-quilt-company/issues/15), [#16](https://github.com/Jem212Mac/the-crafty-quilt-company/issues/16), [#19](https://github.com/Jem212Mac/the-crafty-quilt-company/issues/19), [#17](https://github.com/Jem212Mac/the-crafty-quilt-company/issues/17), [#5](https://github.com/Jem212Mac/the-crafty-quilt-company/issues/5), [#6](https://github.com/Jem212Mac/the-crafty-quilt-company/issues/6), [#8](https://github.com/Jem212Mac/the-crafty-quilt-company/issues/8), [#7](https://github.com/Jem212Mac/the-crafty-quilt-company/issues/7), [#9](https://github.com/Jem212Mac/the-crafty-quilt-company/issues/9), [#18](https://github.com/Jem212Mac/the-crafty-quilt-company/issues/18).
+ - Epic 2: Create a website that allows users to write reviews for products sold on the site in order to help customers decide on their next purchase.
+Includes user stories [#30](https://github.com/Jem212Mac/the-crafty-quilt-company/issues/30) and [#31](https://github.com/Jem212Mac/the-crafty-quilt-company/issues/31).
+ - Epic 3: Create a website that allows users to add products to their wishlist so they can purchase them at a later date.
+Includes user stories [#28](https://github.com/Jem212Mac/the-crafty-quilt-company/issues/28) and [#29](https://github.com/Jem212Mac/the-crafty-quilt-company/issues/29).
+ - Epic 4: Create a website that allows users to contact the site owners and interact with the site via their facebook business page and newsletter.
+Includes user story [#34](https://github.com/Jem212Mac/the-crafty-quilt-company/issues/34).
+ - Epic 5: Create a website that allows superusers (store owners) to add, edit, and delete products from the site.
+Includes user stories [#25](https://github.com/Jem212Mac/the-crafty-quilt-company/issues/25), [#26](https://github.com/Jem212Mac/the-crafty-quilt-company/issues/26), and [#27](https://github.com/Jem212Mac/the-crafty-quilt-company/issues/27).

 I decided on three iterations for the project.
-My main aim for the first iteration was to complete most of the user stories, while the second iteration would focus more on, and the third iteration would focus more on testing the website and completing documentation.
+My main aim for the first two iterations was to complete most of the user stories and deploy it, while the third iteration would focus more on testing the website and completing documentation.
 I used MoSCow prioritisation to prioritise the user stories and tasks in each iteration.
 I estimated user stories and tasks based on the following user story since I thought it was one of the smallest pieces of work to be undertaken.
 Giving this an estimate of one story point, I estimated other user stories relative to this one using a Fibonnaci sequence.

 ![Baseline for estimates](documentation/baseline_for_estimates.png)